-Rakuten Eagles pitcher Kenta Maeda, who played for the Los Angeles Dodgers in Major League Baseball, held a press conference at Rakuten Eagles Mobile in Sendai on the 16th.
-This marks his return to Japanese baseball for the first time in 11 years. number has been decided to be 18.
+Rakuten Eagles pitcher Kenta Maeda, who previously played for the Los Angeles Dodgers and other teams in Major League Baseball, held a press conference at Rakuten Eagles Mobile in Sendai on the 16th to announce his return to Japanese baseball after 11 years. number will be 18.

-Maeda appeared in a black suit and began by saying, "Thank you everyone for coming to my press conference today.
-Starting next season, I will be playing for Tohoku Rakuten Golden Eagles.
-My name is Maeda Kenta."
+Maeda appeared in a black suit.
+He began by saying, "Thank you all for coming to my signing press conference today.
+I will be playing for Tohoku Rakuten Golden Eagles starting next season.
+My name is Kenta Maeda."

 He is the third player to wear number 18 for Rakuten Eagles, following Tsuneki Watanabe and Masahiro Tanaka (currently The Giants), but he is best remembered for his undefeated season in 2013 with 24 wins and 0 losses.
 He was instrumental in the team's first-ever Japan Series championship.